voder-ai/eslint-plugin-traceability/user-docs/migration-guide.md

   ```

 - When enabled, it offers **conservative auto-fixes** that rewrite eligible `@story` + `@req` combinations into equivalent `@implements` lines, without attempting risky or ambiguous transformations.
-- Detailed behavior, limitations, and examples are documented in `docs/rules/prefer-implements-annotation.md`.
+- Detailed behavior, limitations, and examples are documented in the project’s internal rule documentation, which is primarily intended for maintainers; most users can rely on this guide and the API reference for day-to-day usage.

 #### When to keep `@story` + `@req`